David H. Koch (1940-2019)

-David H. Koch, born in 1940, is Executive Vice-President of Koch Industries, and the CEO of the subsidiary Koch Chemical Technology Group.
+David H. Koch (1940-2019) was Executive Vice-President of Koch Industries, and the CEO of the subsidiary Koch Chemical Technology Group.